TomasFleitas/taller-challenge/README.md

 This project contains all the components needed for the ToDo list functionality.
 The components in this project are designed to be served and used in the `todoConsumer` project as a micro frontend.

+## Storage Implementation
+The idea behind this project was to create a storage that allows being listened to, in such a way that it doesn't depend on different levels of React for rerendering.
+The storage is global and will only trigger rerendering in the components that are listening to the state within the namespace.

 ### How to Run

 1. Navigate to the project directory: